mudler/LocalAI/README.md

    }'
 ```

+## Helm Chart Installation
+The local-ai Helm chart supports two options for the LocalAI server's models directory:
+1. Basic deployment with no persistent volume.
+You must manually update the Deployment to configure your own models directory.

+    Install the chart with `.Values.deployment.volumes.enabled == false` and `.Values.dataVolume.enabled == false`.

+2. Advanced, two-phase deployment to provision the models directory using a DataVolume.
+Requires [Containerized Data Importer CDI](https://github.com/kubevirt/containerized-data-importer) to be pre-installed in your cluster.

+    First, install the chart with `.Values.deployment.volumes.enabled == false` and `.Values.dataVolume.enabled == true`:
+    ```bash
+    helm install local-ai charts/local-ai -n local-ai --create-namespace
+    ```
+    Wait for CDI to create an importer Pod for the DataVolume and for the importer pod to finish provisioning the model archive inside the PV.

+    Once the PV is provisioned and the importer Pod removed, set `.Values.deployment.volumes.enabled == true` and `.Values.dataVolume.enabled == false` and upgrade the chart:
+    ```bash
+    helm upgrade local-ai -n local-ai charts/local-ai
+    ```
+    This will update the local-ai Deployment to mount the PV that was provisioned by the DataVolume.

 ## Prompt templates

 The API doesn't inject a default prompt for talking to the model.
 You have to use a prompt similar to what's described in the standford-alpaca docs: https://github.com/tatsu-lab/stanford_alpaca#data-release.